3P's lessons plans

 lesson vegetable in english

 Print the flashcards to provide strong visual cues to help ELLs connect the fruit and vegetables words with the images.
 Flashcards make it easy to repeat and reinforce vocabulary, which is essential for language retention in ELLs.
 The flashcards offer an opportunity for students to practice pronunciation, sentence formation, and simple phrases.
+Use these for the presentation part of the english class lesson plan.
+These are perfect for beginner to early intermediate learners.

 What is this?
 What are these?

 Lay out several fruit and vegetables flashcards, some with singular items and others with plural items.
 Ask questions to help them notice the difference between singular and plural.
+Support the pronunciation.

 Teacher: "What is it?"
 Students: It’s an onion.